discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 </Card>
 <Card title="Hardcarry healbot">
-In case your team sucks hard and you cannot keep your pug friends alive you can swap Radience for Virtues.
-This however is NOT be the default build and should only be played under extreme circumstances.
+In case your team sucks hard and you cannot keep your pug friends alive, you can swap radience for virtues.
+This however is NOT the default build and should only be played under extreme circumstances.
+If you somehow get into a situation, where heals are not enough, you should consider to ragequit.
 <Traits traits1="Virtues" traits1Selected="Retaliatory Subconscious, Absolute Resolution, Battle Presence"/>
 </Card>
 </GridItem>